microsoft/dicom-server/docs/tutorials/use-dicom-web-standard-apis-with-c#.md

 ```c#
 DicomWebResponse response = await client.RetrieveFramesAsync(studyInstanceUid, seriesInstanceUid, sopInstanceUId,null, new[] { 1 });
 ```
-This should return the only frame from the RedTriangle and status code should be OK.
+This should return the only frame from the RedTriangle.
+Validate that the response has a status code of OK and that the frame is returned
-(Todo:How to validate both)

 ## Query DICOM (QIDO)
 ---